Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 The supplement is a tool, not a replacement for addressing the actual stressor.
 Some people need therapy, some need to change jobs, some need to set boundaries, some need medication for anxiety.
 Supplements handle the excess cortisol, but they're most effective when you're also managing the root cause.

-That's why the most affordable intervention in this whole list is breathwork.
+That's why competitively priced intervention in this whole list is breathwork.
 Five minutes of slow, deep breathing lowers cortisol acutely (immediately).
 Combine that with ashwagandha (long-term baseline reduction) and you're addressing cortisol from both angles.

 Ashwagandha KSM-66 Stress Support